MicrosoftDocs/defender-docs/defender-office-365/anti-spam-policies-configure.md

 5. On the **Bulk email threshold & spam properties** page, configure the following settings:

-   - **Bulk email threshold**: Specifies the bulk complaint level (BCL) of a message that must bet met or exceeded to trigger the specified action for the **Bulk compliant level (BCL) met or exceeded** spam filtering verdict that you configure on the next page.
+   - **Bulk email threshold** section: The slider specifies the bulk complaint level (BCL) of a message that must bet met or exceeded to trigger the specified action for the **Bulk compliant level (BCL) met or exceeded** spam filtering verdict that you configure on the next page.
 A higher value indicates the message is less desirable (more likely to resemble spam).
-For more information, see [Bulk complaint level (BCL) in EOP](anti-spam-bulk-complaint-level-bcl-about.md).
+For more information about BCL, see [Bulk complaint level (BCL) in EOP](anti-spam-bulk-complaint-level-bcl-about.md).

+     This section also contains a comparative chart that shows the effect of different BCL values on messages.

+     > [!TIP]
+     > The **Bulk sender insights** link is best used _after_ you finish creating the anti-spam policy.
+If you select the link, you can't get back to where you left off on the **Bulk email threshold & spam properties** page (you need to start the new anti-spam policy creation over).
+For more information about the **Bulk sender insights** page, see [Bulk sender insights in Exchange Online Protection](anti-spam-bulk-sender-inisghts.md).

    - **Spam properties** section: